peterkovesi/ImageProjectiveGeometry.jl/README.md

 > Pkg.clone("https://github.com/peterkovesi/ImageProjectiveGeometry.jl.git")
 ```

-Warning: While my demo tests seem to run OK a full test suite for
+Warning: While my demo tests seem to run OK under 0.4 and 0.5 a full
-these functions is yet to be completed.
+test suite for these functions is yet to be completed.

 ## Summary